The board members meet six times a year as a whole, as well as within various committees.

 Read About Meredith

 I have been a social worker for 20+ years, the majority of which is in the medical setting.
 I have worked with a diverse population that over the years has included those who struggle with substance use disorder.
-For the past seven years I have been employed in the Pregnancy Care Center at CMC and see firsthand the benefits of addressing substance use disorder within the context of overall medical care.
-Mothers can get into recovery and reduce the risks for their unborn children.
-I have tirelessly advocated for people throughout my career.
-More recently, as a licensed clinician for the Roots to Recovery program, a MAT program embedded in a prenatal clinic.
-Here I provide the therapy that is mandated with medication assisted treatment.
-It is here that I realized the importance of my need for additional education for substance use disorders.
+I currently am the Clinical Lead Social Worker for the Case Management Department overseeing the social work team.
+Prior to that I was employed as a social worker in the Pregnancy Care Center at CMC and saw firsthand the benefits of addressing substance use disorder within the context of overall medical care.
+Throughout my career I have been an advocate for people and policies that improve our clients lives.
+I am indebted to NHADACA for being there when I needed the right training to meet the complex needs of my patients.
 I have received the majority of my education from the many offerings through NHADACA and NAADAC and remain a member in good standing.
-Additionally, I hold a MAC certification and soon will have my MLADC.
-I have served as a board member for the NH NASW and was an Ambassador for the Concord Chamber of Commerce for five years I see my appointment to this board as my way of giving back to NHADACA for the endless support it has provided to me, its members and the community we serve.
+I am licensed as a clinical social worker and alcohol and drug counselor and hold a certification as an Addiction Counselor.
+I see my appointment to this board as my way of giving back to NHADACA for the endless support it has provided to me, its members and the community we serve.
+I have served as a board member for the NH NASW and was an Ambassador for the Concord Chamber of Commerce for five years.

 Seacoast RepresentativeDiane Fontneau